Chaitanya-Raj/maps/README.md

 - Advantages

-  - Clean and concise view
+  - Clean and concise view.
+  - Prevents overlap of icons and text.

 - Cons
-  - Lack of visible scale
+  - Lack of information about individual users at a glance.

 #### Using individual custom icons